 Choosing the right tablets for children means looking at details like exteriors; a sturdy tablet’s exteriors can be surprisingly hardy.
 The Samsung Galaxy Tab A is 7.5mm thick, and comes with a metal ‘unibody’ to protect it at home and on the go.
 If you’re looking for a portable device, the Huawei MediaPad T3 10 is also ultra-slim, and its deceptively lightweight body is covered by a hardworking, strong aluminium case.

-When you’re buying a new tablet, make sure you’re familiar with what the manufacturer’s warranty will cover.
+Accidents can happen when you have little ones in the house.
+So when it comes to buying a tablet for your kids, make sure you’re familiar with what the manufacturer’s warranty will cover.
 It should cover you for any faults or issues you may have with the hardware or software, but may not include accidental or liquid damage.
 Vodafone customers get a 24-month manufacturer warranty for all non-Apple devices, and we’ll top up additional 12 months for Apple devices on top of the 12 months which Apple offer.
 For extra peace of mind, you can always buy tablet insurance that covers damage, loss and theft.

-If you’d like to add an extra layer of physical protection in case your child drops their tablet, a tablet case and screen protector from a third party can help it withstand any knocks, drops and scrapes.
+If you’d like to add an extra layer of physical protection for your kids’ tablet, a tablet case and screen protector from a third party can help it withstand any knocks, drops and scrapes.